mne-tools/mne-python/doc/source/manual/cookbook.rst

 .. note:: The triangulation files can include name of the    subject as a prefix ``<subject name>-`` , *e.g.*, ``duck-inner_skull.surf`` .

-.. note:: The mne_convert_surface utility    described in Section 9.7 can be used to convert text format    triangulation files into the FreeSurfer surface format.
+.. note:: The mne_convert_surface utility    described in :ref:`BEHDIAJG` can be used to convert text format    triangulation files into the FreeSurfer surface format.

 .. note:: "Aliases" created with    the Mac OSX finder are not equivalent to symbolic links and do not    work as such for the UNIX shells and MNE programs.